The Poetry of Chiyo-ni(9784805318669)

 "Patricia Donegan and Yoshie Ishibashi are to be deeply thanked for having given us with such articulate care a poetry major in any language and in any place or time." —Robert Creeley, poet

 Chiyo-ni (1703-1775), also known as Kaga no Chiyo, is Japan's most celebrated female haiku poet.
-A student of Basho's disciples, she worked in an age when haiku was largely a male domain.
-As a poet, painter, and Buddhist nun, she lived a vibrant life while creating poems of crystalline clarity and delicate sensuality.
-This volume presents more than one hundred of her finest seasonal haiku, renku (linked verse) and haibun (travel poems).
+A disciple of Basho's students, she flourished in an era when haiku was predominantly a male-dominated art form.
+As a poet, painter, and Buddhist nun, Chiyo-ni lived a vibrant life while composing haiku that embody crystalline clarity and delicate sensuality.
+This volume brings together over one hundred of her finest seasonal haiku, renku (linked verse), and haibun (travel poems).

 morning glory